Teacher of the Year Award

 Round 4: Finalist Interviews, Late April

-Please nominate at least one teacher from your school by providing a few sentences or short paragraph that says why your nominee would be a great FCPS Teacher of the Year.
+Please nominate one teacher from your school by providing a few sentences or short paragraph that says why your nominee would be a great FCPS Teacher of the Year.

 BASIC TEACHER OF THE YEAR CRITERIA

 - Fulltime teacher (classroom, resource or media specialist)

 - Minimum 5 years of teaching

 - Passionate about education; interested in education issues and trends